Cloudy skies, light rain over Pune post noon: IMD

-This week over Pune will begin on a bright note with mostly sunny days.
-The maximum temperature on Monday is expected to be 29 degrees and the recorded minimum temperature was 21.8 degrees Celsius.
+Pune will witness cloudy skies towards afternoon hours and could experience light intensity rain on Tuesday.

-The sky conditions over Pune city could, however, turn partially cloudy towards afternoon hours and bring some light intensity rain on the day.
+The southwest monsoon is not active over Maharashtra.
+The maximum temperature on Tuesday is expected to be 29 degrees and the recorded minimum temperature around 22 degrees Celsius.

-During the past 24-hours, rainfall recorded over Pune was Shivajinagar – 2mm, Pashan – 0.6mm and Lohegaon – 2.2mm.
+Very light rain measured in traces was recorded over the city during the past 24-hours.

 There are no significant weather systems active over Pune district, which means that rainfall will remain subdued for most days this week, the India Meteorological Department has forecast.